Gluten-Free Estonia

 If you’re travelling in and around North Estonia by car, explore the beautiful Viru raba (Viru bog) not far from Tallinn – we tried to catch a pretty sunset in the evening but it was too cloudy for that.
 And a lot further East, there’s the lovely Ontika cliff coast with Valaste waterfall (bearing in mind it’s no Niagara but our very own).

-Other places to try in Tallinn
+Some other places to try in Tallinn

 Platz in Rotermann Quarter – open for lunch & dinner.